LAND

 GENERAL CHARACTERISTICS OF LAND

-1. It is fixed in supply and its value rise steadily in response to increasing demand for it.
+1. It is fixed in supply, and its value rises steadily in response to increasing demand for it.

 2. The supply of land is limited and cannot be easily increased.